-The Company utilizes dealer quotes to determine the fair values of its interest rate swaps.
-The Company compares the dealer quotations received to its own estimate of fair value to evaluate for reasonableness.
+The Company determines the fair value of its interest rate swaps based on the net present value of future cash flows of the swap.
+The Company compares its own estimate of fair value to dealer quotes received to evaluate for reasonableness.
 The dealer quotes incorporate common market pricing methods, including a spread measurement to the Treasury yield curve or interest rate swap curve as well as underlying characteristics of the particular contract.
 Interest rate swaps are modeled by the Company by incorporating such factors as the term to maturity, Treasury curve, overnight index swap rates, and the payment rates on the fixed portion of the interest rate swaps.
 The Company has classified the characteristics used to determine the fair value of interest rate swaps as Level 2 inputs in the fair value hierarchy.